 Therefore, the glute maximus serves an important function in the top range of the squat in order to bring the hips into full extension.

-The glute medius is used to abduct the hip.
-In other words, taking the leg out laterally like a ‘side step’.
+The glute medius is the side part of your glute.
+It abducts the hip — in other words, taking the leg out laterally like a ‘side step.'